iree-org/iree/docs/GetStarted/cmake_options_and_variables.md

 #### `IREE_ENABLE_MLIR`:BOOL

 Enables MLIR/LLVM dependencies.
 Defaults to `ON`.
-MLIR/LLVM dependencies are required if the IREE compiler should be build.
+MLIR/LLVM dependencies are required when building the IREE compiler components.
 Therefore, the option is automatically set to `ON` if `IREE_BUILD_COMPILER` is set to `ON`.

 #### `IREE_ENABLE_EMITC`:BOOL